Tselil Schramm

 tselil AT stanford DOT edu

-I am an assistant professor at Stanford in the Department of Statistics (and in Computer Science, by courtesy).
+I am an assistant professor at Stanford in the Department of Statistics (and in Computer Science and Mathematics, by courtesy).

 My research is at the intersection of theoretical computer science and statistics.

-My work aims to develop algorithmic tools for high-dimensional estimation problems and to characterize and explain information-computation tradeoffs.
+I study algorithms for high-dimensional estimation problems, and I work to characterize and explain information-computation tradeoffs.

 Before joining Stanford,